“And we urge you, brethren, to recognize those who labor among you, and are over you in the Lord and admonish you…“

 The third type of leader we should respect is the one who has the ability to address problems in the local church.
 “Admonish” means to put in mind, warn, instruct.
 The idea is to provide instruction to correct behavior and belief.
 This is to put good sense into the head of a person who lacks sense.
 The responsibility of the pastor is to put certain ideas into the minds of his people.
 He points out the foolishness of our generation.
 He directs the congregation to God’s viewpoint about life.

-Congregations have the responsibility to accept the authority of their pastors so that they will be open to accept the admonishment they need.
+Congregations have the responsibility to accept their pastors’ authority so that they will be open to accepting the admonishment they need.